robert-chiniquy/kami.github.com/_source/_posts/2013-06-08-new-challenges.md

 class="inline"></a><span class="image-caption">Cloudkick team in 2010
 (missing Russel Haering)</span></div>

-Besides all of that, I' also meet a lot of great people and made a lot of great friends with whom I hope to stay in touch for years to come.
+Besides all of that, I also met a lot of great people and made a lot of great friends with whom I hope to stay in touch for years to come.

 All of that helped me to become not just a better engineer but a better person